fenomas/param-enveloper/README.md

 _without_ causing discontinuities (i.e. audible clicks or glitches).

-(That may not sound like much, but suffice to say that the WebAudio API makes it very difficult, and this library makes it very easy.)
+(That may not sound like much, but suffice to say that the WebAudio API makes it difficult, and this library makes it easy.)

 [Live demo](http://fenomas.github.io/param-enveloper/)